Visual Template Inference for Data Extraction from Documents: Introduction

-\subtopic{Challenge 1: Predicting fields} Unfortunately, it's not even clear which phrases in a document may be fields, and which may be values.
-If a document contains only tables, it's straightforward to determine the fields, as they correspond to the headers of these tables.
-However, most real-world documents go beyond tables, as in Figure~\ref{fig:police-example} and~\ref{fig:invoice}, which contain a mix of nested key-value and tabular blocks, interspersed with other metadata.
-So while there are visual indicators that are easy for a human to understand, e.g., vertical or horizontal alignment, proximity of value phrases to key ones, or indentation, these are hard to develop robust rules around.
-Our key insight here is that {\em fields appear in similar positions across records}, e.g., $\{$\code{Date}, \code{Number}, $\dots$ $\}$ in Figure~\ref{fig:police-example}.
-Consider the phrases extracted from police complaint by OCR tools~\cite{pdfplumber} in Figure~\ref{fig:phrases}-a, where the phrase index indicates the order of extraction (e.g., \code{Report Criteria} and \code{Date} in Record 1 are the 1st and 7th extracted phrases, with indexes 1 and 7).
-For fields like \code{Date} and \code{Number}, the difference in their indexes in every record is consistently 1, since records are created using the same template.
-Among all phrases in the document, only a small subset (corresponding to fields) exhibit the consistent position pattern or ``gap'' as described above, while most values (e.g., \code{05-01}) appear randomly across records.
-While this positional ``gap'' pattern may appear in records without nesting, nesting raises additional idiosyncracies, meriting relaxation of the criteria above.
-In cases where visual cues prove insufficient, we can further use LLMs to improve the robustness of our approach using their semantic knowledge to predict fields.
-Here, instead of asking LLMs to handle complex tasks like recognizing intricate visual layouts or structures within documents, we limit their role to simpler tasks by providing straightforward context (e.g., by asking "Is this phrase a field or a value?"), resulting in higher prediction accuracy.
+\topic{\rthree{Inferring fields based on visual patterns and LLMs}} Our key insight is that {\em fields tend to appear in similar locations across records} (e.g., $\{$\code{Date}, \code{Number}, $\dots$ $\}$ in Figure~\ref{fig:police-example}), while {\em the values for the same field can be different across records} (e.g., \code{05-01} and \code{05-02} are values of \code{Number} in Record 1 and 2, respectively).
+Consider the phrases extracted by a typical OCR tool~\cite{pdfplumber} in Figure~\ref{fig:phrases}-1, where the location indicates order of extraction (e.g., \code{Report Criteria} and \code{Date} in Record 1 are the 1st and 7th phrases).
+If we then assemble every location where a given phrase appears into a vector as in Figure~\ref{fig:vector}, for fields like \code{Date} and \code{Number}, the difference (or gap $\Delta$) in their location vectors is constant, since \code{Number} is always the next extracted phrase to \code{Date} in every record.
+Among all phrases, typically only a small subset (corresponding to fields) exhibit the consistent location pattern as described above with constant differences (i.e., $\Delta$).
+Instead, most values (e.g., \code{05-01}) appear randomly across records and their location vectors are often not consistent.
+We propose a clustering approach to group phrases with consistent location patterns.
+When visual cues prove insufficient (e.g., the value for a field is constant across records), we use the semantic knowledge of LLMs to improve robustness.
+Instead of relying on LLMs to handle complex tasks, such as recognizing intricate visual layouts, we restrict their role to simple questions, like "Is this phrase a field or a value?".